-A short while ago I ordered some Lemon-Rx DSMX receivers from their official store.
-I've used the Lemons from EndBots in a few projects (usually with their LemonRx DESC combo, check that out here) but Lemon-Rx didn't have the same module on their store.
-What I ended up buying was a bit more interesting.
+A while ago I ordered some Lemon-Rx DSMX receivers from their official store.
+I've used Lemons from EndBots in a few projects (usually with the LemonRx DESC) but couldn't find the same module on their store.
+What I did find was a bit more interesting.

 The Endbots Receiver is a pretty simple board with a CYRF Wireless MCU and a coprocessor for running the pwm outputs (and binding logic).
-The Lemon-Rx site receiver is actually 2 seperate boards soldered together (3 MCUs for $8, crazy).
+The receiver's actually 2 seperate boards soldered together (3 MCUs for $8, crazy).
 If I had to hazard a guess, they're probably using a common CYRF module for multiple products.

 Naturally, my next question was: How are there only 3 pins? at least 2 of those are power (RF isn't terribly low power...) and binding is controlled by the larger PCB so that would imply a high speed, low latency, bidirectional communication.

-The data seems serial in nature, and fixed packeted (each channel corresponds with a specific position). using a logic analyzer, I was able to determine the baud rate (115384) and the rough channel mapping.
-I threw these into an Arduino sketch for testing and get some useable data!
+The data seems serial in nature, and fixed packeted (each channel corresponds with a specific position).
+Baud rate works out to ~115384.
+I threw together an Arduino sketch for testing and got some usable data.

-If you'd like to check out the channel mapping or plot your own lemons, the source code for this test and my mapping are on GitHub
+If you'd like to check out the channel mapping or plot your own lemons, the source code is on GitHub